What do you produce and where does food from the Farm and Gardens go?

 For a look at what is growing now, check out our Facebook and Instagram pages.
 Students may contribute to the Farm by becoming a member of the Gator Gardening Club.
 Members of this club work together with Field & Fork staff producing food, managing the farm and harvesting.

-Internships offered at the Student Gardens provide students the opportunity to experience farm management on a day-to-day basis.
+Internships offered at the Farm and Gardens provide students the opportunity to experience farm management on a day-to-day basis.
 Students may also participate as a volunteer.
 This is an excellent option for those who need volunteer hours and have an interest in gardening and farming.
-If you want to learn more, visit our get involved section.
+If you want to learn more, visit our Get Involved section.

-I would like to bring a group to the Farm, Gardens or Alan and Cathy Hitchcock Pantry for a tour, class or other program.
+I would like to bring a group to the Alan and Cathy Hitchcock Field & Fork Pantry for a tour, class, or other program.
 What do I do?

 We are excited to share our program with you.
-In order to meet your needs, please fill out the form available shortly to help us gain a better idea of your group’s needs and interests.
-Email the form to Anna Prizzia, and we will be in touch to discuss options and schedule your visit.
+In order to meet your needs, please contact Ambre Hobson, and we will be in touch to discuss options and schedule your visit.